softwaremill/mailchimp-campaigns-archive/README.md

 ```
 in console.

-Novigate to `http://localhost:3000/` in your browser.
+Navigate to `http://localhost:3000/` in your browser.

 You should have the latest issue on index page, and archive (last 100 issues) on `http://localhost:3000/archive` page.